 "One of the best blues records of the year" - DAILY NEWS (Pittsburgh Metro)

 Darius Brubeck was in to re-mix and master “Brubecks play Brubeck”, a mix of various live performances throughout England featuring the repertoire and rhythms of the famous Dave Brubeck Quartet.
 The musicians on this recording are Darius on piano, Chris Brubeck on bass & trombone, Dan Brubeck on drums and Dave O’Higgins on saxophones.

 Chris Brubeck has also been busy as ever completing 2 orchestral projects.
 Chris was in doing some re-editing and mixing on his “Ansel Adams; America” project.
 Composed by Chris and his father Dave Brubeck this is a symphonic tribute saluting one of America’s most cherished artists.
 The 22 minute, one-movement piece, fully integrates sweeping melodies with 102 striking images of or by Ansel and is the first time that permission has been given to allow his masterful photographs to be used in a concert setting.

 Chris was also in mixing and putting the final touches on the next “Triple Play” project.
 This band is a blues/Jazz/Rock combo comprised of Chris on bass, trombone and piano, guitarist Joel Brown and multi-instrumentalist Peter ‘Madcat’ Ruth.
-Recorded live in Singapore with the Singapore Chinese Orchestra, this disc is set for a late 2012 release.
+Recorded live in Singapore with the Singapore Chinese Orchestra.

 Continuing his prolific recording career, John Esposito has released several stunning new releases on his Sunjump label.
 “Tahrir” (Liberation) was recorded, mixed and mastered with at NRS and is the second release of experimental jazz compositions from the trio of Jeff Marx, Jeff Siegel and John Esposito.